Published: 8th January 2020

 One of the main eligibility criteria for invoice discounting is a substantial turnover, so this alone could typically rule out start-up and some young businesses.
 But how does invoice discounting work in practice, and could it be right for your business?

-You gain immediate access to a high proportion of each pre-agreed invoice issued, typically 80-90%.
+You gain immediate access to a high proportion of each pre-agreed invoice issued, typically 80-90% before your clients and/or customers have made payment.
 The money is credited to your business bank account by the lender, minus their charges and fees.